UnkindGoose/Frog-Chef-Agent/README.md

 - [x] Add Russian language support
 - [x] Make API
-- [ ] Make UI that will show images of requested meals
+- [x] Make UI that will show images of requested meals
+- [ ] Create Docker Image to run the UI and models